stextor/danger-close/README.md

 [**METHODOLOGY.md**](METHODOLOGY.md) is a full white paper explaining how every engine works, what it assumes, where those assumptions come from, and where the model simplifies reality.
 It is written to be auditable by a skeptical CPA, actuary, or engineer without reading the source.

-It also documents the known limitations honestly — including that **no independent professional (CPA/EA/actuary) review has been done**, which is the single most valuable outstanding validation, and that income streams other than Social Security and a pension are not natively modeled.
+It also documents the known limitations honestly — including that no independent professional (CPA/EA/actuary) review has been done, which is the single most valuable outstanding validation.

 ---